BitAndBlack/typorules/docs/rulesets.md

 A set of rules that can handle french words and french typography.

-#### Possible rule customization
+#### Possible rule set customization

-This rule doesn't allow any customization.
+This rule set doesn't allow any customization.

 #### File

-This class is located under [../src/RuleSet/FrenchRuleSet.php](../src/RuleSet/FrenchRuleSet.php)
+This rule set is located under [../src/RuleSet/FrenchRuleSet.php](../src/RuleSet/FrenchRuleSet.php)

 ----